 Also referred to as a Due Diligence Contingency, a Home Inspection Contingency allows the buyer an opportunity to have a home inspected within a certain time frame, generally 7-10 days.
 This inspection protects the buyer by allowing them to cancel the contract, negotiate any repairs needed, or negotiate a credit.
 If no agreement can be reached, the buyer has the option to void the contract within the Home Inspection Contingency period.

-Appraisal contingency: Ordered by your lender, the appraisal contingency states that the home must appraise for at least the sales price.
-If the appraisal comes back for less than the sales price, the appraisal contingency allows the buyer the right to request a lower sales price.
-If the seller declines, this contingency permits the buyer to void the contract.
-Generally appraisals take at least 21 days.
+An Appraisal Contingency is ordered by the lender to be sure the home appreciates for at least the sale price.
+Typically, appraisals are completed within 10 days.
+If the appraisal comes back lower than the sales price, the contingency allows the buyer to request a lower purchase price.
+If the seller declines to lower the price, the buyer has the option of canceling the contract.

 "Thanks for reading!
 I’m passionate about empowering home buyers and sellers with professional advice and unbiased information, throughout the real estate transaction.
 Unlike most agents, I always put clients first.
 When it comes to negotiating, marketing homes, and sealing the deal, I’ve got the experience and knowledge you’re looking for.
 If you have any questions about moving to VA, D.C., or MD, don’t hesitate to reach out."